Miscellaneous Jobs &

 • Plan and organize on-campus visits.

-• Assist in all aspects of a NJCAA wrestling program, including thorough knowledge of the sport, coaching strategies and student-athlete development.
+• Assist in all aspects of a NJCAA baseball program, including thorough knowledge of the sport, coaching strategies and student-athlete development.

 • Assist in overall program planning and organization.